forntohblandine/CyberThreat-Reporting-and-Response-Platform/README.md

     - Security volunteers (moderators) can categorize and analyze threats.
     - Educational partners can share verified alerts to students and small businesses.
 # Conclusion
-This project encourages�awareness of digital safety, develops local cyber intelligence, and establishes a link between authorities, specialists, and victims.
+This project encourages awareness of digital safety, develops local cyber intelligence, and establishes a link between authorities, specialists, and victims.
 This platform promotes public involvement in cyber security and strengthens group resilience against digital crime in our localities, where online frauds are common.